Update on shooting that killed two children scheduled for Thursday

-COLUMBUS, Ohio (WCMH) — An update on the investigation into a fatal triple December shooting that took the life of two young children and their older adult brother is scheduled for Thursday.
+COLUMBUS, Ohio (WCMH) — An update on the investigation into a fatal triple December shooting that took the life of two young children and a man is scheduled for Thursday.

 Demetrius Wall-Neal, 9, Londynn Wall-Neal, 6, and Charles Wade, 22, were shot and killed while inside a vehicle on the 6600 block of Kodiak Drive on Dec.
 7.